Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 so that you can copy and paste them back into the first screen of the tool at a later date to perform a similar scan.

 This feature might be useful if you have selected advanced inputs like eBay categories or custom scan filters.

-Scans resulting in modified descriptions will generate a revision file
+Scans resulting in modified descriptions will generate a "revision" file and "original" file

 that will be saved to your job folder on our server.

 The server jobs will be cleared out in 5 days,

 so you must be prepared to collect your data and process your file changes in a timely fashion.